 - The goods or services represent the transfer of knowledge or expertise (not intellectual property) from the University to the public.

 - The goods or services support and extend the University’s teaching, research or outreach mission.

-- The prices charged for the goods or services takes into account all direct and indirect costs of providing the goods or services as well as the competitive price of such items in the public market.
+- The prices charged for the goods or services take into account all direct and indirect costs of providing the goods or services as well as additional revenue based on the competitive price of such items in the public market.